Table of Contents

-Sufferers of post-traumatic stress disorder may have difficulty with relationships because they can not engage with partners or children on a deep emotional level.
+Sufferers of post traumatic stress disorder may have difficulty with relationships because they can not engage with partners or children on a deep emotional level.
 They may even seem disconnected from daily family life.
-Intrusive thoughts, lack of sleep, anger, depression, or any other symptom of PTSD can interfere with a PTSD sufferer’s ability to be present, remember birthdays or anniversaries, or joyful.
+Intrusive thoughts, lack of sleep, anger, depression, or any other symptom of PTSD can interfere with a PTSD sufferer’s ability to be present, remember birthdays or anniversaries, or be joyful.
 They may also feel like they have less in common with family members because the traumatic event has come to define their existence and reality, which is something family and friends have not directly experienced.

 Emotional numbness can be a symptom of a dissociative disorder that is characterized by loss of memory and even feelings of being out of one’s body.
-Some PTSD sufferers develop dissociative disorders because their minds and bodies are trying to protect them from highly disturbing triggers and memories by literally numbing the senses and dissociating the persons from their conscious and unconscious thoughts.
+Some PTSD sufferers develop dissociative disorders because their minds and bodies are trying to protect them from highly disturbing triggers and memories by literally numbing the senses and dissociating the person from their conscious and unconscious thoughts.

 Difficulty Controlling Temper and Anger